 But are they waterproof?

 It’s worth discussing the waterproofness of each boot in a little more detail.
-Although the Merrell Wilderness is made of waterproof leather and features a Norwegian welt, it’s not waterproof.
+Although the Merrell Wilderness is made of waterproof leather and features a Norwegian welt, it’s not fully waterproof.
 For one the liner used inside the Merrell Wilderness hiking boot is not waterproof.
 This liner is great for keeping moisture out but does very little to protect water from coming into the boot.
 Another note on the Wilderness’ Norwegian welt, this type of welt is better for water protection than most but some leakage may still occur.
 If you plan on using the Merrell Wilderness for quickly walking through shallow puddles you will fine, but water will get into these boots if these boots are submerged.

 The Danner Mountain Light does better with waterproofing their boot.
 Their Gore-Tex liner is great for both keeping water out and breathability.
 You should be fine walking through wet terrain as long as the water is below the tongue line.
 This gives you about 3 inches of water protection.